What is Spinal Fusion Surgery?

 Bone grafts or other material for the fusion can be made from:

-- Bone taken from your pelvic bone or other part of your body.
+- Bone is taken from your pelvic bone or another part of your body.
 This is known as an autograft.
 The surgeon opens up a small area near the hip and bone is taken from the posterior rim of the pelvic bones.

 - Bone can be taken from a bone bank, known as an allograft.

 In addition to bone or bone substitute, the doctor uses rods, plates, screws, or cages that keep the vertebrae in one place until the grafts completely heal.
 In general, the procedure lasts about 3-4 hours.

 You will likely remain in the hospital for 3-4 days following the surgery if everything goes well.
 Your doctor will keep the IV in for a while in order to provide you with IV pain medications.
 Some patients are given a pain pump containing morphine that delivers just the right amount of pain relief.